SeriousOldMan/Simulator-Controller/Docs/Team Server.md

    But there are, of course, exceptions which cannot be handled automatically.
 One notable exception might be an unplanned stop due to unexpected weather changes or a heavy crash.
 In some cases, especially when there is not enough data already available in the "Race Center" for the upcoming weather conditions, the stop will planned by the Race Engineer locally, which means that the current driver will stay in the car.
 But it is of course possible to plan the pitstop using the "Race Center" manually by your team mate in this case as well.
 Another exception might be a deviation from the stint plan or the current strategy due to an absent driver or an unexpected disconnect.
 You might adopt the plan or the strategy before proceeding, but there might not be enough time to do this.
 In the later case, try to adopt the stint plan and the strategy to the new situation afterwards and check whether everything picks up the new conditions.

    Please note, that whenever a strategy has been revised, either locally in the "Race Center" or by the Race Strategist at the current drivers site, you should check and possibly update the Stint Plan as well, since data taken from the strategy like refuel amount might have changed.

+#### Special notes

+Every simulation game is unique and handles multiplayer team races differently.
+Therefore, you have to be aware of the individual drawbacks and specialities.
+In this section I will provide a growing collection of hints and special operation tipps for all the individual simulations, whenever I stumble over them.
+When you found some specialities on your own, please feel free to share them with me, and I will be happy to add them to this section as well.

+##### Assetto Corsa Competizione

+  1. *Assetto Corsa Competizione* provides tyre set identification for dry tyres.
+Unfortunately, information about the state of the tyre sets is not available through the data API.
+The "Race Center will do its best to select the next fresh tyre set for the next pitstop, but always double check, especially when switching from wet to dry tyres, since in this case *Assetto Corsa Competizione* will reset the next tyre set number back to 1. *Assetto Corsa Competizione* also provides a kind of automatic mode to select the next free tyre set on its own.
+To use this, disable the calculation of the "Race Center" in the "Pitstop" menu or set the "Tyre Set" field to zero.
+But be aware, that this might fail, if you switch from wet to dry tyres due to a bug in *Assetto Corsa Competizione*.

 ## Server Administration